K-8th GRADE JUNIOR PLAYER DEVELOPMENT GRANT APPLICATION

 IMPORTANT: If you receive a grant, you are required to provide documentation at the end of your program about how you used the money, with some details of what you accomplished, such as the number of participants, activities, etc. Any pictures from the program are welcome and may be used on our website or other marketing materials.
 This separate “after-action” report is available below.

 Click here for JUNIOR GRANT REPORT.

-If you have problems submitting either of these online forms, please contact us and we will send you the hard copy to print and mail.
+If you have problems submitting either of these online forms, please contact us and we will email you a PDF that you can print and mail.